tannerrj/crossfire-server-demographics/README.md

 ## Installation

-It is helpful to have git installed to download all the related code for `Crossfire Server Demographics`
+It is helpful to have `git` installed to download all the related code for `Crossfire Server Demographics`

 ### Requirements

+`gnuplot` is required to generate the graphical output of the scripts.

-No special add-ons or installation is required as the required tools are already bundled in most Linux distributions, such as: `grep`, `sort`, `uniq`, and `gnuplot`
+No special add-ons or installation is required as the required tools are already bundled in most Linux distributions, such as: `grep`, `sort`, and `uniq`

 ## Guidelines